JosephiusX/Talkative_V2/notes.md

 starting with actions

     topics.js
+        swapping
-        swapping 'amount' for 'usage' and 'expense' for 'topic' done
+        'amount' for 'usage'
+        'expense' for 'topic'
+            done

     topic.js